w3c/wai-curricula/content/designer/navigation-design.md

 Students should be able to:

 * describe uses of different types of navigation menus, such as static, fly-out, and mega menus
-* select visual and text indications to identify menus, including:
+* define visual and text indications to identify menus, including:
   * consistent styling for menu identification across websites
   * visual and non-visual indications about the current page in the navigation menu
-* design interactions inside navigation menus, including mouse, keyboard, touch, and speech
+* specify interactions inside navigation menus, including through mouse, keyboard, touch, and speech
 * design navigation menus that adapt to different text sizes, screen magnifications, and screen sizes and resolutions
 * apply distinguishable and consistent styles for menu items in their different states, for example in fly-out menus
 * identify related requirements for developers to implement: